Yan9564/NMFAD/README.md

 # NMFAD
-This repository includes code and simulation dataset in paper xxx
+This repository includes code and dataset in paper xxx
 ## Data set in experiment
 - The data set in experiment is from literature in ["__On the Evaluation of Unsupervised Outlier Detection:
 Measures, Datasets, and an Empirical Study__"](https://www.dbs.ifi.lmu.de/research/outlier-evaluation/DAMI/)